 For the next step, you turn towards the front of the camper and put one hand on the roof and one hand on the forward guide beam.
 With one smooth motion, push up on the roof and push forward with the guide beam.

-When the roof is fully in the up or camping position, the guide beam is secured to the roof with another black strap and snap.
+When the roof is fully in the up, the guide beam is secured to the roof with another black strap and snap.

 The last step is to unhook the two bungee cords that pull in the soft walls while the roof comes down.
 Put the bungee cords somewhere you’ll remember as they’re vital to the roof raising and lowering process.